leihehehe/leihehehe/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Devops, Java, Cybersecurity, Algorithm
+- 🌱 Focusing on Algorithm
-- 💪 Newbie for Web security
+- 💪 Actively looking for a SWE Intern role
 - 😄 Pronouns: She/her

 ### 🛠 &nbsp;Tech Stack